Card Tier List for Back 4 Blood: The Best Cards Ranked

 Breakout – Utility Card

-Breakout – ability to hold “E” to free yourself from grabs.
+The first card on this b4b tier list is the Breakout, which gives you the ability to hold “E” to free yourself from grabs.

 Breaking out of the hold of Stingers and Crushers is impossible to do alone.
 With the Breakout card, you will be able to do it yourself.